LucasDelfino92/morrowindsharp/setup.md

 - An english copy of the game from [**GOG**](https://www.gog.com/game/the_elder_scrolls_iii_morrowind_goty_edition?gclid=EAIaIQobChMIoaWD-6LP6AIVCxCRCh2a5gPiEAAYASAAEgIUSvD_BwE).
   - Installation instructions are found on the next section.
 - [**DirectX End-User Runtimes (June 2010)**](https://www.microsoft.com/en-us/download/details.aspx?id=8109)
+- A [**Nexus**](https://users.nexusmods.com/register) account.
+This guide assumes you are using a Free account, so no need to pay for Premium.
 - A file archiver.
 I recommend [**7-Zip**](https://www.7-zip.org/).
 - A text editor.
 I recommend [**Notepad++**](https://notepad-plus-plus.org/downloads/v7.9.5/).